Responding to Kid Charlemagne

 The Casualties and the Survivors

-Dick's epilogue to A Scanner Darkly is the most honest piece of writing about this era that I know, and its honesty consists precisely in the absence of the literary devices that make the rest of his work so extraordinary.
+Dick's epilogue to A Scanner Darkly is one of the most poignant and visceral responses to this era that I know, and its honesty consists precisely in the absence of the literary devices that make the rest of his work so extraordinary.
 No unreliable narrators.
 No reality-bending conceits.
 No ironic distance.
-Just the names, and what happened to them, rendered in the flat declarative of a man who has given up on making it mean something beyond what it simply, terribly is.
+Just the names, and what happened to them, rendered in the flat declarative of a man who has given up on making it mean something beyond what it simply, tragically is.

 He includes himself.
-That is the thing that makes it unbearable and also the thing that makes it true.
 "These were comrades whom I had."
 The past tense is doing more work than most writers achieve with entire paragraphs.
 He knew what he was part of, and he knew what it cost, and he did not exempt himself from the accounting.

-This does not excuse the drug.
+This does not excuse the misguided lives.
 It locates the injury more accurately.

-The emperor is dead, his ashes on a soundboard in Chicago.
-His empire lasted three years and the songs about it will outlast us all.
+The emperor is dead, his ashes scattered on a soundboard in Chicago.
+His empire lasted maybe a few decades, but the songs that documented it will outlast us all.

 What the Song Knows

 Those San Francisco nights.
 The gentle people, scattered.
-Kid Charlemagne, running.
+Kid Charlemagne, suitcase in hand, running.

 A solo begins.
 Sixteen bars.
-Telling the story that the words were not meant to carry.
+Telling a story that words were not meant to carry alone.

 Jonathan Brown writes on technology, security, and culture for bordercybergroup.com and aetheriumarcana.org.